Conference Attendance And Travel Expense Policy

 6.7 Reimbursement for air or rail travel will be made at the economy-class rate.

-6.8 If a Board member or Board staff chooses to drive their personal vehicle to a conference, kilometer reimbursement will be provided up to and no greater than the cost of an economy-class airplane ticket and the cost of ground transportation to and from the airport.
+6.8 If a Board member or Board staff chooses to drive their personal vehicle to a conference, kilometre reimbursement will be provided up to and no greater than the cost of an economy-class airplane ticket and the cost of ground transportation to and from the airport.

-6.9 Should a Board member or Board staff use their own vehicle for travel to and from a meeting or event, kilometer reimbursement will be provided in accordance with the rate determined by York Region at that time.
+6.9 Should a Board member or Board staff use their own vehicle for travel to and from a meeting or event, kilometre reimbursement will be provided in accordance with the rate determined by York Region at that time.

 6.10 Parking and ground transportation charges to and from the airport, train or bus stations, costs to or from a terminal and roadway tolls charges will be reimbursed.
 Transponder fees do not qualify for reimbursement.
 Original receipts required.